said-alrove/cards-component/README.md

 # [Cards-component]()
 This is the seventh project from Juan Pablo's course of [CSS Grid and Flexbox](https://www.udemy.com/course/css-grid-y-flexbox-la-guia-definitiva-crea-10-proyectos/).

+> **Note:** this is supposed to be the complement of the [Travel Blog](https://github.com/said-alrove/travel-blog) project (this should've been developed first, but due to I was rebuilding all the projects of this course without an apparent order I finished rebuilding the big one first, and just after, the mini-project that was supposed to be the base of it).

 > **Disclaimer:** I'm starting to learn how to use **Git/Github** correctly, therefore there'll be plenty of pull requests, commits and other stuff as tests in this repository, however, *this won't represent my way of working forever*, I'll learn more things along the way as always :D!.

 ## Table of contents